 The Body Shop has a long-standing reputation as an environmentally and animal-friendly company.
 Other brands can learn from their marketing and corporate responsibility on how to navigate an emerging marketplace that places increasing value on the environmental responsibility and initiatives of the company’s products.

-Unlike the vast majority of brands within the cosmetics industry, the Body Shop has continually promoted their products as cruelty-free towards animals.
+Unlike the vast majority of brands within the cosmetics industry, the Body Shop has continually promoted its products as cruelty-free towards animals.
 Long before animal welfare was a growing concern among consumers, the Body Shop partnered with Greenpeace in 1986 and launched their “Save the Whales” campaign.
-In 1996, the Body Shop adopted the “Against Animal Testing” slogan and has since certified that all of their products are free from animal testing.
-In recent years, they have branched out their corporate responsibility by introducing green initiatives such as reducing their CO2 emissions, creating environmentally friendly packaging, and formulating a new range of products focused on reducing impact on aquatic environments.
+In 1996, the Body Shop adopted the “Against Animal Testing” slogan and certified all of its products free from animal testing.
+In recent years, they have branched out their corporate responsibility by introducing green initiatives such as reducing their CO2 emissions, creating environmentally friendly packaging, and formulating a new range of products focused on minimising the impact on aquatic environments.

 One look at PETA’s blacklist of companies that still test on animals shows that many prevalent cosmetics brands are lagging behind the Body Shop in following the trend towards cruelty-free products.
-It is surprising to see brands like Aveeno, Dove, Maybelline, Revlon, and Kiehl’s still using animal testing, and it is only a matter of time before those brands lose value in the eyes of the new consumer segment that cares not only about how effective a product is, but also the environmental ethics of the corporations or companies behind those brands.
-The Body Shop has been ahead of the curve and it is long-standing commitment to environment, animal, and social activism will only continue to increase its reputability and by association the value of its products to its consumers.
+It is surprising to see brands like Aveeno, Dove, Maybelline, Revlon, and Kiehl’s still using animal testing.
+The Body Shop has been ahead of the curve, and it is a long-standing commitment to the environment, animal, and social activism will only continue to increase its reputability and by association the value of its products to its consumers.